Close-up of bright red candy spheres, the type of food coloring commonly made with Red 40 dye.

 How to check what's in your food

 Red 40 is easy to find on a label once you know what to look for.
 It's always listed by name ("Red 40" or "Red 40 Lake"), so there's no hidden alias issue.
 The problem is that most people don't read labels carefully enough to catch it, especially in products where you don't expect artificial color (some "natural" sounding products contain it).
+If you'd rather not squint at every package, our roundup of the best food additive checker apps compares the scanner tools that flag Red 40 (and dozens of other additives) automatically.

 Download on the App Store